johnkustin/EE133.github.io/Lab_3/lab3writeup.md

 Figure MR.1 reveals that the diode ring mixer reaches its 1 dBm compression point just under 2 dBm of RF power.
 The "ideal" IF curve was computed according to <code>IdealIFpower = RFpower + conversion[1]</code> where <code>conversion[1]</code> is the conversion loss of a 0 dBm RF signal.
 The code which made these charts is in <code>graphs.py</code> of this folder.

 Figure MR.2 reveals that the conversion loss of the mixer is not constant across RF powers.
 The chart suggests that the diode ring mixer has a maximum amount of power it can output.
 This result is derived from the fact that as RF power increases, the conversion loss grows larger.
-By the formula for conversion gain (<code>convesrion = (IF power)[dBm] - (RF power)[dBm].</code>), the data suggests that the output IF power delivered to the spectrum analyzer is constant beyond some point.
+By the formula for conversion gain (<code>conversion = (IF power)[dBm] - (RF power)[dBm].</code>), the data suggests that the output IF power delivered to the spectrum analyzer is constant beyond some point.
 More investigation is needed to understand the true source of the conversion loss.
 <figure>
 <img src="images/conversion.png">
 <figcaption>Figure MR.2 - Computed conversion loss as a function of different RF powers.
 The conversion loss is around 6 dBm for RF powers below 1 mW.
-The convesrion loss is in dBm computed according to <code>convesrion = (IF power)[dBm] - (RF power)[dBm].</code></figcaption>
+The conversion loss is in dBm computed according to <code>conversion = (IF power)[dBm] - (RF power)[dBm].</code></figcaption>
 </figure>

 The conversion loss of the passive diode-ring mixer at low RF powers is around -6 dB.
 This number is about what is expected according to the following <a href="https://www.qsl.net/va3iul/RF%20Mixers/RF_Mixers.pdf"> publication</a>.